sderosiaux/how-i-stay-updated/README.md

 Posting a lot of links myself.

-# Blog

-I maintain a [blog](http://ctheu.com/).
-It's useful because you try to not say stupid things and must verify your affirmations.
-I mostly pick a topic I want to learn and share my findings.
-I have a tons of drafts and titles, but it's very hard to find time to write the articles.
-I often takes several evenings doing only that to make an article good enough for me.
-I must improve on that part.

 # Chrome

 My "new tab" is using [tabbie](https://tabbie.io/) since it was created.
 I never removed it.